Value-added tax (VAT)

 Capital losses can only be offset against capital gains.
 Whenever capital losses exceed capital gains, the remaining balance may be carried forward to future capital gains within a five-year period.

 According to the Bitcoin Law, exchanges in bitcoins will not be subject to capital gains tax or any legal tender.
-This bitcoin law will be in effect as of September 7, 2020.
+The Bitcoin Law is in effect as of 7 September 2021.

 Annual business tax